-Coordinated by the Financial Empowerment Network advisory council and initiative chairs, service providers are connected to financial resources, education and networking opportunities to better assist their clients.
+Coordinated by the Financial Empowerment Network board of directors and initiative chairs, service providers are connected to financial resources, education and networking opportunities to better assist their clients.

 1) Bank on Seattle-King County is a major public-private initiative to connect people to affordable mainstream financial services, including checking, savings, credit, and financial education opportunities.

 - Bank/Credit Union Comparison Matrix lists products and features of each institution’s accounts.
-The matrix is online at the Network’s website and can now be compared through an online chart available in 10 languages.a
+The matrix is online at the Network’s website and can now be compared through an online chart.a

 - A key innovation of Bank On was the creation of the Financial Education Partners Network (FEPN) and workshops that offer training in Integration of Financial Empowerment into other Service Systems.